kenniston/operating-system/kashell/README.md

 # **KaShell**

 ***KaShell*** is a miniature shell implementation.
-This shell can create tasks running programs in Linux Jobs and Process.
+This shell can create tasks that run programs in Linux Jobs and Process.
 Programs can be executed through pipes, which allows communication between processes on the pipiline.

 *Updated: 3 Sep 2021*